vianneychin/nodejs-assessment/README.md

 - Testing was focused on the most important part of the application which were the non-negotiables, the API routes.
 To test, I make a copy of the fake database to make sure the original is pristine.
 You can find the tests in `src/api/controllers/__tests__/UserController.test.ts`.

-- Other notable features added that were sort of non-negotiables to me was, pagination, middlewares for validation, prettier, eslint, and self-documenting code which was done using JSDoc comments.
+- Other notable features added that were sort of non-negotiables to me was, pagination, middlewares for validation, prettier, eslint, and self-documenting code.

 - Original: [https://github.com/dynogg/nodejs-assessment](https://github.com/dynogg/nodejs-assessment)